bbbarn/bbb/content/about/_index.md

 header_message: Thank you for coming to our “about page”.
 We do our best here to give you a feel of what it might be like working together and why we might even become friends.
-header_blurb: What are you talking about?
+header_blurb: ALL IT TAKES IS A SPARK

 ---
 what